Oh to know then what you know now.

 I’ve been through a few really tough seasons in leadership.

-Times where our church stopped growing for a season, where the voices of critics became so loud I felt like they were the only voices I heard.
+Times when our church stopped growing for a season, where the voices of critics became so loud I felt like they were the only voices I heard.

 I went through a period of intense burnout that just about took me out (I write about it here).